sudoarun/Dell-E7440-Hackintosh-EFI/README.md

 # Sound Fix
 - Open Tools Folder and Extract Alc compressed File
 - Move alc_fix Folder to Desktop and Open Terminal
-- Type cd, Then Drag Folder To the Terminal
+- Type `cd`, Then Drag Folder To the Terminal
-- Type chmod +x ,then drag install.sh and hit enter button
+- Type `chmod +x `,then drag install.sh and hit enter button
 - After All done
 - Reboot And Enjoy.